 Average temperatures are between -12°C to -4°C (10°F to 24°F) and the sun is shining for 24 hours.

-This season is also excellent for diving and snorkeling.
+This season is also excellent for diving and snorkelling.
 The cold water and minimal ice break-up make for excellent underwater visibility.
 Kayaking at the floe edge is also a favourite pastime on this trip at this time of year.

 Early to Accelerating Breakup: Late-May to Late-June

 The ice will break up increasingly throughout June, in varying degrees each year.
 Typically from the last week of May to the first week of June, this area experiences Early Breakup conditions.
-At this time you can expect mostly solid ice with an open floe edge, and great underwater visibility.
+At this time you can expect mostly solid ice with an open floe edge and great underwater visibility.
 Mid to late-June typically the second and third week, sees Accelerating Breakup conditions, where the ice begins to break up more regularly.

 As the floe edge recedes it becomes more accessible for travellers.
 Travel to the floe edge will still be via snowmobile and qamutik, however, travel time will be shorter.
 The floe edge is constantly evolving, it may change completely from day to day.
 As wind and weather push pack ice to and from the edge it might be completely clean, with plenty of open water.